vuejs/router/docs/guide/essentials/passing-props.md

 ```

 This allows you to use the component anywhere, which makes the component easier to reuse and test.

-Note that you must name your props to match their respective route params (without the `:` prefix) in order for the values to be passed.

 ## Boolean mode